 - Students can only receive credit for ONE introductory statistics course (eg. PSYC 204 or MATH 203 or BIOL 373).
 Please refer to the eCalendar for the full details on statistics course overlap.

-- Suggested registration plans for the undergraduate ACB programs can be found on the program pages and in the handout ACB Program Plans.
+- Suggested registration plans can be found on the program pages and in the handout ACB Program Plans

-- Students in the Major who complete research courses of 6 credits or more (including the ANAT 432 Honours Research Project) may count a maximum of 3 credits towards their BOC Complementary Course requirements; the remaining credits will be considered electives.
+- Students in the Major who complete research courses of 6 credits or more (including the ANAT 432 Honours Research Project) may count a maximum of 3 credits towards their BOC requirement; the remaining credits will be considered electives.
 These courses require prior approval from the ACB program advisor.

-- Students in the Major must complete a minimum of 6 credits of Complementary Courses (from either the AAC or BOC lists) at the 400-level or above.
+- Students in the Major and Honours must complete a minimum of 6 credits of Complementary Courses (from either the AAC or BOC lists) at the 400-level or above.
+Make a plan for completing these courses early in your program and have a backup plan for any popular choices (EXMD 504, BIOT 505, ANAT 541, etc.).

 - All 396 Research Project courses count as elective credits.